karam14/general_fuzzer/README.md

 - **Automatic Exploitation**: Develop functionality to automatically exploit identified vulnerabilities.
 - **Extended Support**: Add support for more types of vulnerabilities and more target binaries.
 - **Improved Analysis**: Enhance machine learning models to improve the accuracy and efficiency of vulnerability detection.
-- **GUI interaction**: Implement a GUI for easier configuration and reporting.
+- **GUI Interaction**: Implement a GUI for easier configuration and reporting.

+## Contributing

+Contributions are welcome!
+Please fork the repository and submit pull requests.